CESNET/dp3/docs/howto/telemetry.md

 ## 5. Check secondary-module hooks

-Task-executor and snapshot hooks publish execution statistics to the `secondary_hooks` EventCountLogger group.
+Task-executor, snapshot, and periodic updater hooks publish execution statistics to the `secondary_hooks` EventCountLogger group.
 Read the counters for the current and last intervals with:

 ```shell
 dp3 sh telemetry event-counts --group secondary_hooks --interval 5m --both